Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Even though cats are independent creatures, they can be successfully trained to respond to cues like hearing their name or the ring of a bell.
 The key is providing them with the food they like during ample training sessions.

-You can train your cat to come to you when you call their name by giving them a tasty treat every time you call them, then gradually reducing the times.
-Be sure to associate their name with good behavior.
+You can train your cat to come to you when you call their name by giving them a tasty treat every time you call them and they return.
+Be sure to make them associate responding to their name with good consequences.

 If you want a cat that spends time outdoors to come at a certain time for dinner every evening, consider ringing a bell each time you feed them.
 That way, when they hear the bell outside, they will know someone is ready to feed them.